Toolbox / Materials

 For more information on our classifications, click here.

-As a member of Mindful Fashion New Zealand, we take part in the “Certifications & Standards” webinars they run in conjunction with Lenzing, Textile Exchange, Control Union, GOTS and Oeko-Tex to help us understand the complexities of Fabric Certifications.
+As a member of Mindful Fashion New Zealand, we take part in the “Certifications & Standards” webinars they run in conjunction with LENZING™, Textile Exchange, Control Union, GOTS, FSC® and Oeko-Tex to help us how we can improve, along with understanding the complexities of Fabric Certifications.

 Thousands of chemicals are used in the textile industry to process, dye and finish materials.
 Some of these chemicals have been linked to negative health impacts, and toxic pollution in our rivers and oceans.
 Our suppliers are required to sign and adhere to our RUBY supplier manual, which includes a list of restricted substances.
 We prioritise mills that hold certifications proving that they do not use these substances in their facilities.